geekysan/geekysan/README.md

 - 👋 Hi, I’m @geekysan
-- 👀 I’m interested in Geographical Information Systems
+- 👀 I’m interested in Deep Learning and Geospatial Science
-- 🌱 I’m currently learning JavaScript, Leaflet, GeoJSON
+- 🌱 I’m currently learning Deep Learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 geekysan/geekysan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.